CODAIT/max-tfjs-models/image-segmenter/README.md

 - **processInput(_image_)**

-  Preprocessing the input image to the shape and format expected by the model.
+  Processes the input image to the shape and format expected by the model.
 The image is resized and converted to a 4D Tensor.

   `image` - an instance of ImageData, HTMLImageElement, HTMLCanvasElement, or HTMLVideoElement.

-  Returns a 4D Tensor.
+  Returns a 4D Tensor that can be passed to the model.

 - **runInference(_inputTensor_)**

-  Runs inference on the input Tensor.
+  Runs inference on the input Tensor passed.
 The output is 2D Tensor with an object ID assigned to each index of the input Tensor.

   `inputTensor` - a 4D Tensor representing an ImageData